 After completing the course requirements, students should be able to:

-- Critically analyze planning and design strategies to increase resilience based on current and projected climate risks.
+- Critically analyze climate action planning strategies to decrease local greenhouse gas emissions and increase resilience to climate impacts.

 In addition to the above learning outcomes, graduate students should be able to: